Anshumaan-Chauhan02/CheMapBERT/README.md

   * Experimentations

 ## Notes
-  * DBPedia -  Will use the SPARQLWrapper library to query DBPedia programmatically without the need to download it to our local system.
-As DBPedia is not efficient for the filtering out useful information regarding a label that could help the model.
+  * Will use the SPARQLWrapper library to query DBPedia programmatically without the need to download it to our local system. ❎
+  * As DBPedia is not efficient for the filtering out useful information regarding a label that could help the model.
 Therefore we will be shifting to scaring the data off the net using Beautiful Soup.
 Incidecoder will be used for this.

 ## Datasets
 ### Domain Specific (Pre-training)